WA Pendleton OR Zone Forecast

 Including the cities of Ellensburg and Thorp

-lower to mid 80s.
-Northwest wind 5 to 10 mph with gusts to around
+the upper 70s to lower 80s.
+Northwest wind 5 to 10 mph with gusts

-Northwest wind 5 to 10 mph with gusts to around 20 mph in the
+Northwest wind 5 to 10 mph with gusts to around 20 mph.

 .TUESDAY NIGHT...Mostly clear.
 Lows in the mid 50s to lower 60s.